Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Key Definitions

-at which turbulent velocity dispersion following the cloud's mean linewidth--size relation equals the sound speed; the factor $9/8$ accounts for the conversion between three-dimensional volume-average $\mathcal{M}_\mathrm{3D}$ and one-dimensional shell-average $\left<\delta v_r^2\right>_\rho^{1/2}$ (see Equation \eqrscloud and related text in \citetalias{paperI}).
+at which turbulent velocity dispersion following the cloud's mean linewidth--size relation equals the sound speed; the factor $9/8$ accounts for the conversion between three-dimensional volume-average $\mathcal{M}_\mathrm{3D}$ and one-dimensional shell-average $\left<\delta v_r^2\right>_\rho^{1/2}$ (see Equations \eqsigmaoneddef and \eqlambdastors in \citetalias{paperII}).